mikiehan/CS356R-Proj2-Starter/README.md

 	![image](./FMCW_equation.png)

 Also we will plot the signal in both time domain and in frequency domain.
+* Continue typing the following commands in MATLAB:
 	```MATLAB
 	TX=cos(2*pi*(1/2*t.^2 * B/chirpDuration + fmin*t)); % one chirp of FMCW signal
 	figure;